 - Utilizing annuities or real estate investments to create additional income streams

-Retirees should also consider tax-efficient withdrawal strategies, such as drawing from taxable accounts first while delaying Social Security or Roth IRA withdrawals to maximize benefits.
+Retirees should also consider tax-efficient withdrawal strategies.
+This can include tactics like drawing from taxable accounts first while delaying Social Security or Roth IRA withdrawals to maximize benefits.

 Bottom Line